-To be eligible for accommodations on College Board exams, a student must have documentation showing evidence of the following:
+To be eligible for accommodations on College Board exams, a student should have documentation showing evidence of the following:

 - The disability